 Preparing for a Law Enforcement Career

 How do you position yourself for a career in law enforcement?
 I know this sounds cliché, but you really, really have to want to genuinely help people.
 You need to be a good person.
 You need to have that drive to help people because people can get excited about the authority and the power that comes with this type of job, but there’s so much responsibility.
 At the end of the day, we are public servants.
 If you have that drive to help people, this would be a wonderful career for you.
-And how do you prepare for it?
+There are many types of law enforcement and positions in a police department, and how do you prepare for it?
 You don’t give up.
-Do you know how many times I have applied to different police departments, to different federal agencies and was rejected?
+Do you know how many times I have applied to different jobs in law enforcement, to different federal agencies and was rejected?
 Dozens and dozens of times.
 You just keep at it and keep at it and you work hard.
 I got very, very lucky that Diplomatic Security hired me.
 I think it took me three times.
 So I didn’t get it on my first try and not even on my second try.
 You have to keep at it.
 This job is absolutely without a doubt, the best job out there, for me anyway.
 I think that if anybody is considering joining Diplomatic Security, I highly recommend it.
 It’s a wonderful place to be.